-Water Use Efficiency (WUE)/Drought Tolerance
+Water Use Efficiency and Drought Tolerance

-Our WUE trait technology enables plants to better tolerate two distinct types of stress: reduced or inconsistent water and severe drought.
+Our Water Use Efficiency (WUE) trait enables plants to better tolerate two distinct types of stress: reduced or inconsistent water availability, and severe drought.
 The WUE trait has been demonstrated to improve crop yield under conditions of episodic water stress and to help crops recover from severe drought conditions.
 A related but distinct technology, Drought Tolerance, helps plants maintain yields under conditions of prolonged water stress.

-In 2012, the United Nations Educational, Scientific, and Cultural Organization, or UNESCO, reported that modern agriculture is highly water intensive, using approximately 70% of world water withdrawals.
-UNESCO also estimates that future global agricultural water consumption will increase by about 19% by 2050 and could be even higher if crop yields and the efficiency of agricultural production do not improve dramatically.
+Modern agriculture is highly water intensive, using approximately 70% of world water withdrawals, according to the United Nations Educational, Scientific, and Cultural Organization, or UNESCO.
+UNESCO also estimates that future global agricultural water consumption will increase by about 19% by 2050 and could be even higher if the efficiency of agricultural production does not improve dramatically.
 The irregular availability of suitable water is one the leading causes of reduced crop yield globally.
-Loss due to drought in the United States, as reported to the USDA Risk Management Agency, averaged \$4.7 billion from 2009 through 2013 and was \$12.9 billion in 2012.
+Loss due to drought in the United States, as reported to the USDA Risk Management Agency, averaged \$4.1 billion per year from 2012 through 2016.